Karan1707/SummerInternship2024_22IT148/README.md

 <h2>4th Semester Summer Internship</h2>
 <h3>ONGC Summer Internship 2024</h3>

 Welcome to my GitHub repository for the ONGC Summer Internship 2024!
-This project showcases the work done during the internship, including practical insights and hands-on experience with Amazon Web Services (AWS).
+This project showcases the work done during the internship, including practical insights and hands-on experience with Oil and Natural Gas Corporation (ONGC).

 ## Week 1: Introduction to SCADA and Communication Systems 🚀